Unbounder1/blog-admin-panel/circuit-scan-blog/body.md

 {{ "2.1" | subchapter("Trained Models Using YOLOv11") }}

-Although YOLO is notorious for it's scummy business practices, it has an abstraction that is so simple that even I can use it without learning much.
-I used this dataset:
+Although YOLO is notorious for it's scummy business practices, it has an abstraction that is so simple that even I can use it without learning much.[1]

-Bayer, J. (n.d.).
-CGHD1152 [Dataset].
-Kaggle.
-Retrieved from https://www.kaggle.com/datasets/johannesbayer/cghd1152

 I converted the dataset to a YOLO OB format with a simple python script, and then trained it using these parameters (what I found best from my testing):

 - initial learning rate = 0.00406

 - box = 0.02, dfl = 0.1 -> focus on classification vs having extremely accurate bounding boxes

 - cls = 1.0

 Training mostly plataued in improvements at around 500-600 epochs, with it overfitting past that in my experience.